 Beautiful, simple minimalist form and modernist design influences.

-This house is low-slung, slender, and shrouded in a utilitarian dark metal armour.
-Standing seam Zinc in an anthracite colour finish was chosen for both the wall cladding and roofing as an ideal material to form this long lasting, continuous hard outer shell.
-Incisions into this outer skin expose the soft texture of the Larch vertical shiplap timber cladding in the sheltered areas.
-These are simply finished in Wood X oil, to allow their natural tones to weather.
+Standing Seam Zinc was selected for both the wall cladding and roofing, as an ideal material to form a continuous hard outer shell, shielding the building from its intense urban environment.
+Incisions into the outer skin expose the soft texture of the vertical cedar cladding in the sheltered areas.